Pagination

 Properties:

-• Page Size Parameter: Query parameter specifying the page size.
+- Page Size Parameter: The query parameter used to specify the page size.

-• Page Size: Number of records per page.
+- Page Size: The number of records to return per page.

-• Page Number Parameter: Query parameter specifying the page number.
+- Page Number Parameter: The query parameter used to specify the page number.

 Link Header pagination involves using the link header in the response headers to navigate between pages.
 An example response header might look like this: